MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Switzerland/switzerland-local-functionality.md

   - "fr-ch"
 ---
 # Switzerland Local Functionality
-The following topics describe the local functionality in the Swiss version of [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)].
+The following topics describe the local functionality in the Swiss version of ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->.

 ## In This Section
  [Enhanced Document Management](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Austria/enhanced-document-management.md)